calebspink/CDC-Calculator/README.md

 4. There are two dropdown menus per phase.
 One is for condition name selection and the other is for selecting predicted direction ("+" for increasing and "-" for decreasing).
 5. Click "Generate Graph" and interpretations will appear in the output console.
 A seperate window featuring the graph with appear.
 6. Click "Save Graph"
-7. Click "Clear All" to, well, clear all
+7. Click "Clear All" to clear inputs, table, and console.

+Issues:
+1. An additional figure window will appear when a graph is generated
+2. Formatting

+File List:
+CDC_Calculator.py: script version
+CDC Calculator.exe: Executable version

 References: